OIRNOIR/WackyWebM/README.md

 2. Open cmd in the folder and use `node wackywebm.js [mode] <file>`
     ![Command](https://raw.githubusercontent.com/MidnightAnnie/WebM-Maker-Thing-Idk/main/Instructions/Images/WindowsTerminal_BZIkkLMuJI.png)
 3. If you're on windows, you can simply double-click run.bat
-    - If you're on MacOS or Linux, you can run run.sh.
-You may have to give it permission to execute with chmod +x run.sh..
+    - If you're on macOS or Linux, you can run `run.sh`.
+You may have to permit it to execute with `chmod +x run.sh`.
 4. You can also change the bitrate of the output file by tweaking -b.
     - Default is 1M, which means 1 MB/s.
 If the file is too large, consider lowering this value.